 For nearly a year, I wrote about topics such as living in the moment, letting go of unrealistic expectations, embracing messiness and discomfort, and being patient in periods of waiting.
 But about halfway through 2017, amidst some unexpected life changes, I made the decision to step back from the blog for a bit.

 I intended to pause for only a few months, but the break ended up lasting for three years — three crazy, beautiful, unexpected, difficult, and deeply transformational years.
 During this time, I quit my stable government job in the wake of a historic natural disaster and became a fundraising missionary — and that turned out to be just the beginning.
-In 2020 I made my way back to the blog, eager to share these stories and continue accompanying others in the lifelong journey that is coping with mental illness, finding hope and healing, embracing vulnerability, and claiming our identities as children of God.
+In 2020 I made my way back to the blog, eager to share these stories and continue accompanying others in coping both with mental illness and everyday stress, finding hope and healing, embracing vulnerability and imperfection, and claiming our identities as beloved children of God.

 ABOUT THE AUTHOR

-I work in the public health field, so one of my passions is helping individuals, organizations, and communities reach their full potential by promoting health and wellbeing that extends beyond the physical realm.
-I’m also a big fan of tacos, yoga, standup comedy, deep conversations, long walks, afternoon naps, cancelled plans, old fashioned cocktails, and creating Spotify playlists for every imaginable mood and occasion.
+I have 2 degrees in the public health field, but I’m currently working several odd jobs while I pursue a career in writing and content creation.
+My dream is to combine both passions by writing about the intersection of faith and our mental, emotional, and physical health.
+I’m also a big fan of tacos, yoga, standup and sketch comedy, deep conversations, afternoon naps, cancelled plans, cold brew coffee, and creating Spotify playlists for every imaginable mood and occasion.